Roasted Mahi Mahi Recipe

 • Lemon Wedges: For serving.

-How To Bake Mahi Mahi with Veggies
+How To Make Roasted Mahi Mahi

 Making this dish is simple!
 There are veggies to peel and cut, spices to measure and mix, and then bake.